 Majesticseo.com is a free tool that allows you to see your current back-links and the keyword anchor text being used.

 Back-link anchor text density requirements dropped overnight and today you need the maximum for any keyword to be 5% or lower.
 The majority of your back-links should use either Brand, URL or junk text in the link.

 Your website name or business name is a Brand link.
 Use a variety of different styles of your URL for your web address links.

 Getting links from various IP addresses is really important for your back-linking strategy.
 Links on content related sites will help your search engine rankings even more than unrelated sites.
 Look for sites with a good trust score and don’t ask for or try to build links on low trust score domains.

 Google’s Penguin algorithm loves to see that your back-link pages have back-links themselves.
 If they don’t have any links then they are classified as ‘orphan pages’ which rank much lower and pass much less ‘trust juice’ to your page.
 Get your backlink profile analysed and find out how to improve it at SEO³ Hitchin Optimization Consultants and you will soon start to see increases in your rankings & organic traffic.

 Automated link networks might seem like a good option at the time but the usually only produce poor quality spam links and ultimately Google will discover the network, devalue it and penalise the sites it finds within it.

-If you have previously used an optimization firm for link-building your site may very well be at risk of future penalisation if and when Google locate the linking network used.
+If you have previously tried and fialed with SEO, it isn’t SEO’s fault.
+Ask Dave Holland Google optimization consultant for link-building your site may very well be at risk of future penalisation if and when Google locate the linking network used.

 On Page Optimisation